The Wrath of the Lamb: Plot

 Having kidnapped Reba (Rutina Wesley), Dolarhyde (Richard Armitage) instructs her not to escape.
-She still tries it and is caught by Dolarhyde.
+She still tries but is caught by Dolarhyde.
 He then takes a shotgun and starts spilling gasoline over his house.
-He lights his house on fire, but unwilling to see her die, shoots himself in the head with the shotgun.
+He lights his house on fire, but unwilling to see Reba die, shoots himself in the head with the shotgun.
 Having already visited the house, Reba manages to escape but is wounded.

-Graham (Hugh Dancy) visits Reba at the hospital, where he deduces that Dolarhyde's love for her made him commit suicide.
+Graham (Hugh Dancy) visits Reba at the hospital, where he deduces that Dolarhyde's love for her made him kill himself.
 He later visits Lecter (Mads Mikkelsen) at his cell to inform him of Dolarhyde's death.
 During their conversation, Graham tells Lecter that he intentionally rejected him, knowing that he would turn himself in.
-He tells Lecter goodbye and leaves.
+He bids Lecter goodbye and leaves.
 At his hotel room, Graham is attacked by an alive Dolarhyde.
 Dolarhyde expresses his disappointment for Lecter's betrayal and Graham suggests that he could "change" Lecter like his previous victims.

-At BAU, Price (Scott Thompson) and Zeller (Aaron Abrams) inform Graham and Crawford (Laurence Fishburne) that the body retrieved at Dolarhyde's house wasn't his and only used it to deceive Reba.
-Graham plans to use Lecter as a bait, in order to attract Dolarhyde's attention by a fake escape attempt.
+At BAU, Price (Scott Thompson) and Zeller (Aaron Abrams) inform Graham and Crawford (Laurence Fishburne) that the body retrieved at Dolarhyde's house wasn't his and that he only used it to deceive Reba.
+Graham plans to use Lecter as bait in order to attract Dolarhyde's attention by a fake escape attempt.
 He tells Bedelia Du Maurier (Gillian Anderson), who is shocked at his plans.
 She is even more stunned when Graham informs her that if Lecter escapes, he won't go after him again.
-Meanwhile, Bloom (Caroline Dhavernas) visits Chilton (Raúl Esparza) at his hyperbaric chamber, who warns him that Graham and Lecter could be the exact same and she could be manipulated.
+Meanwhile, Bloom (Caroline Dhavernas) visits Chilton (Raúl Esparza) at his hyperbaric chamber, and warns him that Graham and Lecter could be the same and she could be manipulated.